 Since machine learning inherently relies on well classified data, our care to identify and correct mistakes leads to cumulative benefits: correcting mistakes increases the accuracy of our classifications, which in turn make it easier to identify and correct other errors.
 Indeed, while working with millions of sentences introduces its own challenges, the diversity of sentences previously classified helps ensure that the accuracy of classifying new material.

-Finally, our entire process has substantial manual oversight, with the transparent connections between the underlying text and the textual structures illustrating the validity of extracted constructs.
-By overseeing the entire population process, we help ensure that classifications are continually improving, and not drifting from those expected.
+To ensure that mistakes are identified, our entire process has substantial manual oversight.
+This process, which spans our entire population process, helps ensure that classifications are continually improving, and not drifting from those expected.
 Moreover, the direct correspondence to the underlying text further illustrate the validity of the textual structures, while allowing more nuanced theorizing than feasible with distant proxies.

 Glaser, B., and A. Strauss